 Handicapped parking is stringently enforced.
 Persons parking in these zones should display appropriate placards.

 Students, faculty and staff are strictly prohibited from parking in yellow zones, including curbs, except in emergency situations.

 If you cannot register your vehicle at the the appropriate time, you may obtain a temporary parking permit, which will be valid for a period not to exceed thirty (30) days.
 All temporary parking permits must be displayed in the lower left windshield.
-These permits are available from the Public Safety, Business and Continuing Education Offices.
+These permits are available from the Campus Police and Security, Business and Continuing Education Offices.

 Traffic violation tickets will be issued for any violation of the traffic laws of South Carolina and violations of Piedmont's traffic regulations.
 During the first five days of a semester, only warnings will be issued for minor violations.
 However, serious violations that present immediate actions will result in a fine and/or towing at the owner's expense.
 Fines will be assessed in accordance with Piedmont Directive Number 4-1 and will be stringently enforced.

 Students who fail to pay traffic citations will not be allowed to register for classes, obtain a transcript of grades or receive a diploma.
-Parking and traffic citations may be appealed by meeting with the director of Public Safety within five days or by following the procedures set forth in Piedmont Directive Number 4-1.
-(Please see the Public Safety Office for details on this directive.)
+Parking and traffic citations may be appealed by meeting with the director of Campus Police and Security within five days or by following the procedures set forth in Piedmont Directive Number 4-1.
+(Please see the Campus Police and Security Office for details on this directive.)

 Although we continuously watch for suspicious activities, we can not always be certain such activities will be observed.
 Please do not leave valuables in sight.
 Piedmont does not guarantee the safety of parked motor vehicles or their contents and is not responsible for the loss or damage to any parked vehicle or its contents.

-The Public Safety staff is here for your benefit and safety.
+The Campus Police and Security staff is here for your benefit and safety.
 We are available to assist you, such as provide escorts to vehicles as manpower permits.